Skip to main content

 • Persistent headache lasting more than 24 hours

-• Any new or worsening symptoms after initial adjustment period
+• Any new symptoms that show up after the initial adjustment period (first 1-2 weeks)

-Disclaimer: This information is for educational purposes only.
-Peptide use carries risks that vary by compound, dose, and individual factors.
-Consult with a qualified healthcare provider before starting any peptide protocol.
-Side effects and risks can be serious and may require medical attention.
+Disclaimer: Peptide use carries real risks that vary by compound, dose, and individual factors.
+Consult a healthcare provider before starting any peptide protocol.

 Frequently asked questions